alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 ## Chapter 2: Value is What we Want
 ## Chapter 3: Guiding Goes Better "Feature by Feature"

+> With a monolithic project, late in the game we can’t do much to cut costs.
+We have already written requirements for things we’ll never get
+>
+> (p.
+22)

+> We laid out this project with an all-or-nothing mentality.
+>
+> (p.
+22)

+> When our projects grow feature by feature, we can respond to what’s really happening.
+We can respond to the changing needs and inputs of the business and of management.
+>
+> (p.
+24)

 ## Chapter 4: Organizing by Feature

 > To get the work done, different parts require different skills.
 The work won’t be done [...] until it has had the attention of people with each needed skill.